buidl-labs/foamviz/README.md

 ### Repo constains these three visualizations

-1. VizPOIAnalytics
+1. Statistics around POI's
-2. VizCartographerJourney
+2. Cartographer's Journey
-3. VizDataOverGlobe
+3. Evolution of FOAM on planetary scale

 **Steps to run the project locally in development mode are:**